The Sopranos season 3 scene that reveals ‘truth’ behind divisive ending

-The Sopranos creator David Chase highlights season 3 scene that might reveal ‘truth’ behind divisive ending
+The Sopranos creator David Chase highlights season 3 scene that could reveal ‘truth’ behind divisive ending

 David Chase shared detail that might have finally disclosed what actually happened